Montford Johnson: Late life

 In November 1893, the Dawes Commission was formally established, with the intent of allotting the Chickasaw Nation lands into holdings owned by individual Chickasaws.
 Montford considered the commission to be a treachery, especially after their apparent stonewalling over his losses in the leased district.
-Most distressing was the fact the commission's proposals forbade Chickasaws from purchasing more land than was allotted, though white settlers were not restricted from purchasing as much land as they pleased.
+Most distressing was that the commission's proposals forbade Chickasaws from purchasing more land than was allotted, though white settlers were not restricted from purchasing as much land as they pleased.
 Despite much protest from the Chickasaw and Choctaw Nations, the Commission persisted.

 Legacy

 In April 2020, Montford was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

 Death

 Montford suffered from poor health for many years, including malaria.
 He made several trips to Eureka Springs, Arkansas, and took various medicines to try to alleviate some of his ailments.
 In the winter of 1895–1896, Montford suffered from numerous ailments at once, and after being bed-ridden for several months, died on Monday, February 17, 1896.

-The following day, every business in Minco closed to show their respects, and the headline of the February 21 issue of the Minco newspaper read "A Good Citizen Gone."
-He was 52 years old.
-Montford was buried in the Silver City cemetery with his first wife, Mary.
+The following day, every business in Minco closed to show their respects.
+The headline of the February 21 issue of the Minco newspaper read "A Good Citizen Gone."
+Montford was 52 years old.

+He was buried in the Silver City cemetery with his first wife, Mary.
 E.B. took over his father's affairs and looked after his numerous younger siblings, most of whom were still children.
-Addie, Montford's widow, died in 1905, and E.B. arranged for her to be buried next to Montford.
+Addie, Montford's widow, died in 1905.
+E.B. arranged for her to be buried next to Montford.